 No. There are no direct additional costs associated with the change in our nuclear stockpile ceiling.
 It is consolidated within current programme costs.
 All costs will continue to be subject to the Government’s financial and programme oversight arrangements.

-The reform and renewal of our Armed Forces will underpin a stronger, more secure, prosperous and resilient Union.
+The reform and renewal of our armed forces will underpin a stronger, more secure, prosperous and resilient Union.
 The future armed forces will be modernised, threat-focused, and financially sustainable ready to counter 21st Century threats and seize opportunities for Global Britain.
-We are investing over £24 billion to reform and renew our Armed Forces for this age of global and systemic competition, modernising and integrating our forces across sea, land, air, space, and cyberspace like never before.
+We are investing over £24 billion to reform and renew our armed forces for this age of global and systemic competition, modernising and integrating our forces across sea, land, air, space, and cyberspace like never before.

 Myth 5: Is it true that the Integrated Review lowers the UK's threshold for nuclear use?

-No. We have consistently stated that we would consider using our nuclear weapons only in extreme circumstances of self-defence, including the defence of our NATO Allies.
+No. We have consistently stated that we would consider using our nuclear weapons only in extreme circumstances of self-defence, including the defence of our North Atlantic Treaty Organisation (NATO) Allies.
 We will remain deliberately ambiguous about precisely when, how and at what scale we would contemplate the use of nuclear weapons.
 This has not changed from previous reviews.

 Myth 6: Is it true that the UK has increased its stockpile ceiling by more than 40%?